Disclaimer: This article is not a substitute for legal nor accounting advice. Look for professional advice before you take action.

 Naturally, you must properly register with the tax authorities in the Dominican Republic to report any DR-sourced income.
 This is to be done by registering with El Registro Nacional de Contribuyentes (RNC).
 There are two separate categories: taxpayers and registers.

 You will receive an RNC number which you will use to pay your tax obligations, and it must be on all invoices and documents.
-Taxes are to be paid on March 31st, but you may be subject to pay on a different day depending on filing obligation.
+Taxes are to be paid on March 31st, but you may be subject to pay on a different day depending on the filing obligation.

 #4 Arrange How You Will Receive Your Salary